Provincial Assembly of Khyber Pakhtunkhwa

 The Provincial Assembly of Khyber Pakhtunkhwa is a unicameral legislature of elected representatives of the Pakistani province of Khyber Pakhtunkhwa, which is located in Peshawar, the provincial capital.
 It was established under Article 106 of the Constitution of Pakistan, having a total of 145 seats, with 115 general seats, 26 seats reserved for women and 4 reserved for non-Muslims.

-Administration

-The Federal Government appoints a Governor as head of the Provincial Government, the province is divided into 35 districts.
-Each district has a Zilla Nazim, in a District the functions are devolved further to the Tehsil, Town and Union Council Governments.
+Introduction

+The Provincial Assembly of Khyber Pakhtunkhwa is the unicameral legislative body for Pakistan's Khyber Pakhtunkhwa province, located in Peshawar.
+Established under Article 106 of the Constitution of Pakistan, it legislates on provincial matters including education, health, and local government.

+The assembly elects the Chief Minister who leads provincial government and appoints members of provincial cabinet.
+Under the Parlimentary framework of government both chief minister and cabinet are responsible to assembly.

 Composition

-After Final Delimitation 2018, the composition of Khyber Pakhtunkhwa Assembly seats are as under:
+After Final Delimitation 2018, the composition of Khyber Pakhtunkhwa Assembly seats is as under: